porzechowski/blog/_posts/2024-02-01-post-fault-injections.md

 	   //do important admin stuff
 }
 ```
 Here we have a very simple snippet of the programme.
-There is some sort of ```CheckIfAdmin``` function that verifies whether we should be given administrator privileges.
+There is a ```CheckIfAdmin``` function that verifies whether we should be given administrator privileges.
 The problem is that we are not an administrator, and have no right to become one, so this function will ALWAYS verify us negatively.
 For simplicity's sake, we'll assume that the ```CheckIfAdmin``` function was written by a very competent person, so we're not able to fool it software-wise.
 But don't worry, this doesn't derail our dreams of becoming an admin.
 There is hope, and that hope is to provoke the hardware to do something unexpected... to behave in an unexpected way.